-For the beginner just starting to learn the guitar, you don’t really need to know what exactly you want to do with the guitar.
+You don’t need to know exactly what you want to do with the guitar.

 But at a certain point, you need to know what you want to do with the instrument to progress in your learning and to make guitar lessons worth it.

 You may want to lead worship at your local church, in which case learning to sing and play at the same time is likely a priority.

 Or you may want to start a rock band and learn how to improvise and play solos.

 These are just two of countless paths you could pursue with the guitar each requiring a different skill sets.

 Half the battle of progress is knowing which path you want to pursue.